Tiranuelo Cenizo/Ashy-headed Tyrannulet/Tyranniscus cinereiceps

 Canto: Andrew Spencer

-El mosquerito cenizo (Phyllomyias cinereiceps), también denominado tiranuelo cenizo (en Colombia), tiranolete cabecinegro (en Ecuador), moscareta de cabeza ceniza (en Perú) o atrapamoscas cabecicenizo (en Venezuela) es una especie de ave paseriforme de la familia Tyrannidae perteneciente al numeroso género Phyllomyias.
+El mosquerito cenizo (Tyranniscus cinereiceps), también denominado tiranuelo cenizo (en Colombia), tiranolete cabecinegro (en Ecuador), moscareta de cabeza ceniza (en Perú) o atrapamoscas cabecicenizo (en Venezuela) es una especie de ave paseriforme de la familia Tyrannidae perteneciente al numeroso género Phyllomyias.
 Es nativa del noroeste y oeste de América del Sur.

 Foto: Nick Athanas